Convention & Visitors Bureau

 Route: From Boulder, take Canyon Blvd.
 (Hwy.
 119) up through beautiful Boulder Canyon to Nederland, an easy drive on a paved road that runs alongside Boulder Creek and takes you through narrow granite walls (look for rock climbers scaling them above you!).
 Getting from Boulder to Nederland takes about 30 minutes.
 From Nederland, you can choose to go north (Hwy.
 72) to Estes Park, or south (Hwy.
 119) to the casino towns of Central City and Black Hawk.

 Notice: Road work on Hwy.
 119 (Boulder Canyon) is ongoing through August 2019.
-Occasionally, there will be delays ranging from 5 minutes to 4 hours.
 Please check CDOT's website, which is a great, accurate source for daily updates about delays and closures.
-A good alternate route is Lee Hill Dr. to Lefthand Canyon Dr. (to the town of Ward) to Hwy.
-72. This adds about 40 minutes to the drive.
+We recommend avoiding Hwy.
+119 (Boulder Canyon) Mondays through Thursdays and instead taking Lee Hill Dr. to Lefthand Canyon Dr. (to the town of Ward) to Hwy.
+72. Map of alternate routes.
 Feel free to call us with questions: 303-442-2911.